Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 • Navigating uncertainty and waiting

-• Learning to cope with the simultaneous pain of hope and loss
+• Coping with the simultaneous pain of hope and loss

 • The quiet pain of feeling left behind as others around you announce pregnancies or grow their families.
-I explore this more in my article on pregnancy envy when dealing with infertility, something which is actually very common, although women rarely admit to it openly.
+Explored further in my article on pregnancy envy.

 • Exploring the idea of surrogacy or adoption

-• For some women, unfortunately having to come to terms with the devastating reality of their journey ending, and not becoming a mother.
+• Coming to terms with the devastating reality of a journey ending without becoming a mother (childless not by choice).

-Undertaking therapy with someone who actually understands what infertility is like can help you feel seen, understood and supported.
-This in itself often feels like a huge relief when so few people in your life “get it”.
+Undertaking therapy with someone who truly understands what infertility is like can help you feel seen, understood and supported.
+This alone can feel like a huge relief when so few people in your life “get it”.

-Beyond this, counselling and psychotherapy can also help you explore your thoughts and feelings, look at ways to reduce emotional overwhelm, and find ongoing steadiness and support during a time that can feel unpredictable and all-consuming.
+Beyond this, counselling and psychotherapy can help you explore your thoughts and feelings, reduce emotional overwhelm, and find steadiness and support during a time that can feel unpredictable and all‑consuming.

 Latest Blog Posts on Miscarriage, Fertility Issues, IVF & Infertility

-If you want to see the full list of posts I have written about my specialist areas of interest as a therapist, please visit my blog here.
+You may also find these recent articles helpful.
+If you want to see the full list of articles I have written, please visit my blog.
 I update it regularly.
-Additionally, I write articles for the Counselling Directory website on similar issues.
+Additionally, I write articles for the Counselling Directory website on similar issues, and I have written guest blog posts for the Miscarriage Association.

 © Saff Mitten Counselling and Psychotherapy